 Ever since the recruitment process went social, the standards, strategies and practices have changed to adapt with the times.
 The increased use and accessibility of social media platforms has opened the virtual flood gates for the commercialization of these technologies.
-Businesses have found a new way to interact and promote themselves to their target audience; and it’s quick and cheap.
+As such, businesses have found new ways to interact and promote themselves to their target audience.

 Social media is one of the biggest technological advancements of the Information Age.
 From a recruiting standpoint, it has literally shrunk the world we live in; enabling people to communicate effortlessly with those living in a completely different time zone.
 Let’s look at a few examples to explore how social media is reinventing the recruiting space.